Do refractive index and absorption matter for nanoparticles?

 - For example, you can convince yourself of the effect of the material properties.
-To do this, first edit an existing data record (high-light the record, right-click, edit record).
-After that give it a new sample name [for example “Tungsten sample with n=1.6 and abs=0.01”] and now edit the Material properties [click on the … box next to it, Add, enter a material name and its associated refractive index and absorption] and then OK OK.
+To clarify how to do this, first edit an existing data record (high-light the record, right-click, edit record).
+After that, give it a new sample name [for example “Tungsten sample with n=1.6 and abs=0.01”] .
+Then you can edit the Material properties [click on the dotted box next to it, Add, enter a material name and its associated refractive index and absorption] and then OK OK.
 As a result, a copy of your original record with the new analysis parameters will appear in your file.
 By highlighting both records [press the Ctrl-key and highlight both] the results with the two different methods can now be overlayed and subsequently compared.

 You can then confirm that there is no difference in the intensity distribution result (and the z-average and polydispersity for that matter).

 Therefore, you can directly observe the influence that a change in the material properties of the scattering material may have on the volume distribution.